freeminer/freeminer/doc/lua_api.md

 Creates a single undulating ore stratum that is continuous across mapchunk borders and horizontally spans the world.

-The 2D perlin noise described by `noise_params` defines the Y co-ordinate of the stratum midpoint.
+The 2D perlin noise described by `noise_params` defines the Y coordinate of the stratum midpoint.
 The 2D perlin noise described by `np_stratum_thickness` defines the stratum's vertical thickness (in units of nodes).
 Due to being continuous across mapchunk borders the stratum's vertical thickness is